Types of Whisks

 - Substitutes as a fish spatula when removing fish from liquid

 Spiral whisks are composed of a singular wire loop wrapped in tight coils.
 Because the head of this whisk is placed at an angle, it is meant to always be in contact with the bottom of your pan during the mixing process.
-This allows the whisk to catch all ingredients and prevent burning.
+This allows the whisk to catch all ingredients and prevents burning.

 As the angled head makes contact with the bottom of the pan, the smaller coils work to break up clumps of dry ingredients for a smoother final product.
 Because of their flat, compact construction, spiral whips are also ideal for use in small bowls where balloon or French whisks may be too bulky.